 The yellow-rumped cacique is found in open woodlands, mangrove forests, and cultivated areas with open fields.

 The female lays 1-3 eggs.
 She incubates them for about 2 weeks and feeds them after they hatch.
-Male yellow-rumped caciques keep watch over the nesting colony and alert the colony if there is a threat.
-The chicks fledge when they are a little over a month old.
+Male yellow-rumped caciques keep watch over the nesting colony and alert the colony when there is a threat.
+The chicks fledge (develop flight feathers) when they are a little over a month old.

 The yellow-rumped caciques have a lifespan of 7-14 years.